Celebration of loyalty for nearly 3,000 years of service by college staff | FE News

 Celebration of loyalty for nearly 3,000 years of service by college staff

-North Warwickshire and South Leicestershire College (NWSLC) is rolling out the red carpet this June to honour a staggering 113 staff who have racked up almost three millennia of dedication, loyalty and behind-the-scenes hard work.
+North Warwickshire and South Leicestershire College (NWSLC) rolled out the red carpet last week to honour a staggering 113 staff who have racked up almost three millennia of dedication, loyalty and behind-the-scenes hard work.

-With a jaw-dropping 2,898 years of combined service accumulated between 39 teachers and 74 support and management staff.
+With a jaw-dropping 2,898 years of combined service accumulated between 39 teachers and 74 support and management staff, four of those being recognised have been at the college for more than 40 years.

 Julie’s journey tracks the history of the college.
 She started when it was known as the North Warwickshire College of Technology and Art, then lived through its mergers into North Warwickshire and Hinckley College, and finally into NWSLC as we know it today.
 She’s worked under three principals and more managers, tutors, and colleagues than she can count.